ldaume/play-js-active.g8/README.md

     * How to share every common code to avoid duplications (models, controllers, views, CoffeeScript, LESS, ...).
     * How to use it for development, test and production.

-## Binding
-This template uses the dependency injected router [Dependency Injection](https://www.playframework.com/documentation/2.4.x/JavaRouting)
-## Dependency-Injection
-So, every route starts with an @ like `@controllers.Application.index()` which leads to non-static actions.

 ## Logging